CedricReichenbach/covid-19-stats/README.md

 This repo contains a single-page web site listing stats about the Coronavirus outbreak.

-It's written purely in vanilla HTML/JS/CSS.
+It's written mostly in vanilla HTML/JS/CSS, using only a tiny table sorting library ([SortTable](https://github.com/stationer/SortTable)).